bhagyamudgal/film-feed/README.md

 # Film Feed

 Using Film Feed users can review movies on Solana (Devnet).
 Reviews are stored on chain and can be viewed by anyone.
+It works on devnet so has dummy data filled by user for testing as well.

 **Link to App -** https://bm-film-feed.netlify.app/